hapijs/hapi/API.md

 - `internal` - filters the events to only those with a matching `event.internal` value.
 If `true`, only internal logs are included.
 If `false`, only user event are included.
 Defaults to all events (`undefined`).

+Note that this methods requires the route `log` configuration set to `true`.

 ```js
 request.getLog();